ggrrll/breaking_apart_contact_networks/sim_plots/modul_vacc_WS/README.md

-Plots and data realated to assessment of effect of W-S rewiring  & vaccination on network – abbreviations for networks metrics:
+Plots (fig 3a of paper) and data realated to assessment of effect of W-S rewiring  & vaccination on network – abbreviations for networks metrics:

  (before vaccination)